RoShioLeo/After-the-Drizzle-Document/features/player-temperature.md

   For 0.1.20-Beta and newer version, Cold/Heat Resistance is added into the game.

-  equipped with related items, you can survive in tougher environments(biomes).
+  Equipped with related items, you can survive in tougher environments (biomes).

   Each point of Cold/Heat Resistance gives you the ability to survive in 1 lower/higher temperature level.